Pauked/dcli/readme.md

 - .PK3
 - .PKE

-WAD files will be checked for PWAD identifier.
-No checking is (currently) done on PK3 and PKE files.
+WAD files will be checked for the PWAD identifier.
+No checking is currently done on PK3 and PKE files.

 ## Why dcli?

  The feature set is based around me wanting to quickly fire up Doom from my StreamDeck so I can continue playing a megawad without having to tinker with config or remember command line arguments.
-Then when playing I'd want to open the WAD file in an editor to look for how a secret works or to open the maps readme to check something. dcli can do that but having written it, I now can't forget the command line arguments.
+When playing I want to open the WAD file in an editor to look for how a secret works or to view the maps readme to check something. dcli can do that for me.
+And having written this app, I can't forget the command line arguments.